Me and My Broken Heart: Chart performance

 "Me and My Broken Heart" has performed moderately well worldwide, reaching the top forty on the majority of charts it has entered.
 During the week of its release in the United Kingdom, "Me and My Broken Heart" led the mid-week chart, outselling its closest rival, "Your Love" by Nicole Scherzinger, by 12,000 copies.
 It subsequently debuted at number-one on the UK Singles Chart, becoming the group's first number-one hit.
 In the United States, "Me and My Broken Heart" debuted at number eighty-seven on the US Billboard Hot 100 and eventually peaked at number fourteen, giving Rixton their only Hot 100 entry in the US.
-It has sold more than 1,000,000 copies since its release and is therefore eligible for a Platinum certification by the Recording Industry Association of America (RIAA).
-The song has also enjoyed success on other Billboard charts, reaching the top five of the Adult Top 40, the top ten of the Mainstream Top 40 and the top twenty of the Adult Contemporary charts.
+It has sold more than 1,000,000 copies since its release and has therefore gained a platinum certification by the Recording Industry Association of America (RIAA).
+The song has also enjoyed success on other Billboard charts, reaching the top five of the Adult Top 40, the top ten of the Mainstream Top 40 and the top twenty of the Adult Contemporary chart.